EliasFlorian/mad-exercise-01/readme.md

 // example code snippet
 val a: String = "value" // non-null type
 ```
+### Answer:
+Kotlin's design ensures that null values are not permissible by default.
+The language's type system is structured to differentiate between references that can hold null (known as nullable references) and those that cannot (referred to as non-nullable references).
+If the use of null values is necessary, Kotlin requires explicit declaration through nullable types.

+examples see Kotlin docs: https://kotlinlang.org/docs/null-safety.html

 ### What are lambda expressions and higher order functions in Kotlin?
 Why would you store a function inside a variable?
 (0,5 points)

 <span style="color:blue">Provide your answer here!</span>

+### Answer:
+Lambda expressions are concise ways to write functions that can be passed around.
+Higher-order functions can take functions as arguments or return them, making code more flexible.
+Storing a function in a variable allows for dynamic execution of code, useful for callbacks or event handling.

+examples see Kotlin docs: https://kotlinlang.org/docs/lambdas.html#lambda-expressions-and-anonymous-functions

 ### Provide a solution for the following number guessing game inside `App.kt`.
 (3 points)